10882/desktop-backupper/readme.md

 This program allows you to back up your desktop.
 It provides a user-friendly graphical interface to select the disk and compression.
-To run start main.py with python 3

 requirements:

-kivy
+- kivy

-can be installed with "pip install kivy"
+can be installed with
+''' sh
+pip install kivy
+'''
+for start use
+''' sh
+python3 main.py
+'''